AkramShaik615/AkramShaik615/README.md

-Resume with an experience of 1.5 years for the role of Junior Software Engineer.
+"Junior Software Engineer with 1.5 years of experience."